mezcel/rosary.net/README.md

 ---

-# Windows.NET Community Rosary Prayer Group
+# ADO.NET MySql Connector Devotional Pamphlet Application
 ### (App Development Example)

 This app was developed using Visual Studio with the MySql Connector ADO.NET Plugin